-Last Updated on 14th March 2023 by Sophie Nadeau
+Last Updated on 14th October 2024 by Charlotte Nadeau

 One of the most famous places to see lavender in Europe, let alone in France, is at the Abbey of Senanque, which can be found close to the delightful village of Gordes.
 Famed for its rows of purple blooms set against the backdrop of a medieval ecclesiastical building, here’s how to visit the Abbaye Notre-Dame de Sénanque, as well as things to know before you go.